Dealing With Carpal Tunnel Pain at Work

 - Sit up straight with your low back supported – Use the arm rests on your chair if you have them.
 Keep your wrists in a neutral position whenever possible.

 - Wear a splint or brace while on the job and driving – The splints will keep your wrists straight to reduce pressure on the nerve and remind you not to bend your wrists.
-The WS6 Compression Sleeve or the Fix Comfort Wrist Brace are just a few examples of wrist braces that can help relieve the pain and swelling associated with Carpal Tunnel Syndrome
+The Fix Comfort Wrist Brace or the WS6 Compression Sleeve are just a few examples of wrist braces that can help relieve the pain and swelling associated with Carpal Tunnel Syndrome

 In addition to these suggestions, taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen and icing your wrist can also help to reduce the swelling and alleviate your pain.
 If your symptoms persist, despite following the suggestions above, it’s important to consult with your healthcare provider for additional treatment options.Like what you’ve read?
 Click here to subscribe to the blog!

 Looking for More Information on Wrist Braces for Carpal Tunnel Syndrome?